 Modern English Period (1500-present)

-The third stage of the English language is known as Modern English, which began in the 16th century and continues to the present day.
+After Old and Middle English comes the third stage of the English language, known as Modern English, which began in the 16th century and continues to the present day.

 The Early Modern English period, or Early New English, emerged after the introduction of the printing press in England in 1476, which meant that books could be mass-produced, and more people learned to read and write.
 As a result, the standardization of English continued.